NHSDigital/booking-and-referral-media/src/FHIRImplementationGuideTemplate/Home/Applications/BaRS-Applications/Applications/BaRS-APP6/Index.page.md

 *Note: when this application is used for Referrals from an AST Computer Aided Dispatch system (CAD) to an AST CAD it is known as 'CAD to CAD'*

-* CAD to CAD Out of Area referral
+* CAD to CAD Out of Area Referral
 * CAD to CAD Call Assist Request
 * CAD to CAD Mutual Aid Request